jumpinjackie/forge-e33-mod/design/BLUE.md

 2U
 Artifact - Expeditioner Vehicle
 Islandwalk.
-Whenever this deals combat damage to a player or planeswalker, draw a card.
+Whenever this vehicle deals combat damage to a player or planeswalker, draw a card.
 Crew 2
 ---
 The Paintress must be laughing.
 Diverting the resources of the entire Engineering and Defence divisions to construct those subs.